Tekkiech/Computer-Science-A-Level/README.md

 ```bash
 pip install customtkinter matplotlib rapidfuzz
 ```
-*(Note: If you are on a Mac and get an externally-managed-environment error, you can safely use the `--break-system-packages` flag for this project).*
+*(Note: If you get an externally-managed-environment error while installing the dependencies, you can safely use the `--break-system-packages` flag for this project, or use pipx to install it in an isolated environment instead.).*

 ---